-When we arrived, it was not started, so we just hung around there and found that there was Mucha exhibition in the building on the right hand side of the Duomo.
+When we arrived, it had not started, so we just hung around there and found that there was a Mucha exhibition in the building on the right hand side of the Duomo.

 So we went there.

 In fact this building is the Royal Palace of Milan.

 I knew that they had some exhibitions there, but I did not know it was the building where the rulers of Milan resided from ancient time through medieval times and as recent as the 20th century.

 After being rebuilt, it became one of the main art museums in Milan.

 I think this was my third time to see the Mucha exhibition.

 I felt the colours of the posters and the calendars were somewhat faded.

 And what I was most surprised was that the English audio guide pronounced Mucha as [muxa] instead of [musha].